 1.28" round LCD display module from WaveShare is a module with an embedded GC9A01 driver, 65K RGB colors, 240x240 Resolution and using SPI bus and interface.
 Minimizes required IO pins, supports controller boards like Raspberry Pi/Jetson Nano/Arduino/STM32 and comes with development resources, like examples for Raspberry Pi, Arduino and STM32.

-In this blog we are going to display sample pictures in out 1.28"round LCD Display Module.
+In this post, we are going to display sample pictures in our 1.28"round LCD Display Module for industrial control.

 Enable SPI interface